georgelightning/my_models/README.md

 # Machine Learning Models from Scratch

-This repository showcases my from-scratch implementations of two fundamental machine learning algorithms: **Linear Regression** and **Logistic Regression**.
+This repository showcases my from-scratch implementations of fundamental machine learning algorithms: **Linear Regression**, **Logistic Regression**, **Decision Tree** and **Neural Network**.
 These projects are designed to demonstrate a deep understanding of how these models work under the hood, focusing on core mathematical principles and optimization techniques rather than relying on high-level libraries.

 ---